AxelSparkster/CBS_Bot/README.md

        * Take the generated URL, go to it and then add it to whatever server you want
    * Run cbs.py

-Theoretically, if you have enough Docker container knowledge, you could also throw the token into the Docker Compose file and probably do `docker compose up -d --build`, but at the current moment I need caffeine and am too lazy to figure out if what I just put in writing works, so you might just need to fuck with it a bit if I'm lying to you.
+Theoretically, if you have enough Docker container knowledge, you could also throw the token into the Docker Compose file and probably do `docker compose up -d --build`, but at the current moment I need caffeine and am too lazy to figure out if what I just put in writing works, so you might just need to fuck with it a bit.

 ## Dependencies